tarekmonjur/design-principles-patterns/readme.md

 ## The Adapter Pattern:

 This pattern converts the interface of a class into another interface that clients expect.
-It allows classes to work together that couldn't otherwise because of incompatible interface.
-So, basically this pattern's going to given us a way to have two classes work together when they have incompatible interfaces.
+It allows classes to work together that couldn't otherwise because of incompatible interfaces.
+So, basically, this pattern's going to give us a way to have two classes work together when they have incompatible interfaces.

 <img alt="The Adapter pattern" src="https://github.com/tarekmonjur/design-patterns/blob/master/dist/the-adapter-pattern.png" />